HusnainZee/RAFT-Consensus-Algorithm-gRPC/README.md

   - $ pushd cmake/build
   - $ cmake -DCMAKE_PREFIX_PATH=$MY_INSTALL_DIR ../..
   - $ make -j 4
-- After running the commands, you can execute the server.cc file by typing in the terminal: $ ./node 4001 Follower term_no where term_no can be any number and 4001 is the port number Note that you are supposed to run this executable in multiple terminals (max 4) in order to simulate the distributed environment.
-You can only the following port numbers: 4001, 4002, 4003, 4004.
+- After running the commands, you can execute the server.cc file by typing in the terminal:
+$ ./server [Node Id] [Follower/Candidate] [Term Number] [Port Address] [Message to be Sent]
+- You need to run these commands for each process in multiple terminals (max 5) in order to simulate the distributed environment.